-For now, U.S. tries to ignore Philippine president's broadsides
+For now, U.S. tries to ignore Philippines president's broadsides

 "It is all bluster," said a second defense official, saying Duterte's remarks "have not bled over into our world."

-There are about 100 U.S. soldiers in Zamboanga City, a Philippine military spokesman said, well below the 1,200 U.S. forces initially deployed to help train and advise local troops fight the Abu Sayyaf Group, an Islamist militant group.
+There are about 100 U.S. soldiers in Zamboanga City in the south, a Philippine military spokesman said, well below the 1,200 U.S. forces initially deployed to help train and advise local troops fight the Abu Sayyaf Group, an Islamist militant group.

 The Philippine military spokesman said he was not aware of any plan to pull them out.